Sbcdn/drasil/local/README.md

 ## Build new Docker Images

-`make build-all-loc`
+`make build-all-local`

 Will trigger the rebuild of the docker images.
 Drasil uses a two step build process.
-If you made changes to the codebase you will need to run the "drasil-builder" first (slow), which will build all libraries and binaries.
-The 'build-all-loc' all will just assemble the service images and tag them (quick).
+If you made changes to the codebase you will need to run the "drasil-builder" first, which will build all libraries and binaries.
+The 'build-all-loc' all will just assemble the service images and tag them.

+`make build-drasil` will do both sequentially.

 ## Push Images to Registry

-`make push-all-loc`
+`make push-all-local`

 Push all the service images to the local registry.